CHERYL CARRUTHERS – piano

 NATASHA NEUFELD – voice

 Natasha is a graduate of UBC with degrees in Music and Education.
 She has studied piano, oboe, voice and conducting in Vancouver, Toronto and Salzburg, Austria where she also studied Voice Pedagogy.
-She has sung with many vocal ensembles, including the Salzburger Bach Chor, Opera in Concert in Toronto, and the Vancouver Chamber Choir for 8 seasons.
+She has sung with many vocal ensembles, including the Salzburger Bach Chor, Opera in Concert in Toronto, the Vancouver Chamber Choir for 8 seasons, and currently sings with Pheonix Chamber Choir.
 She has been a soloist for various local choirs, and has given singing workshops to both elementary and secondary choirs.
-Natasha directs the Richmond Singers and the Trinity Community Choir, and is the Director of Music and Worship at Trinity Community Lutheran Church.
+Natasha directed The Richmond Singers (a community choir of 55 women) for 15 years, and currently directs the Trinity Community Choir, which rehearses at St. David’s Church in Tsawwassen.
 Natasha coaches her students to ‘find their voice’ and is most passionate about helping students of all ages sing or play to their fullest potential.